-A chimney can be provided for each unit, and is to be field mounted on top of the unit structure.
+Where adequate clean height (space) is available, chimney can be provided for each unit in place of the plenum system.
+It is to be field mounted on top of the unit structure.
 The purpose of the chimney is to direct the hazardous flames and gases away from the top of the resistant enclosure.
 The chimney is secured to the top of each unit structure.
 Refer to Appendix C for chimney installation instructions.